Trivivium/devops-2k20/postmortem.md

 - PW

 ```
-and then it is possible to set the variable from the terminal
+and then it is possible to pass the variable from the terminal to the container

 ````
 docker-compose run -e PW=UiuiUi